wcora/surveyKoala/README.md

 #### Demo
 ![Demo](./demo/demo.gif)

-The app is available at [SurveyKoala](https://surveykoala.herokuapp.com) for testing.
+The app is available at [SurveyKoala](https://surveykoala.herokuapp.com) for demonstration purpose.

 #### Notes
 * Because this is a fun personal side project for me, the email address I listed as the sender's email is currently my personal email account.
-Therefore, I deactivated the payment feature in order to avoid abused usage.
+Therefore, please do not send tons of junk emails to abuse this feature.
 Watch the demo to learn how it works!
-* The test version of Stripe API which won't really charge any money.
+* I used the test version of Stripe API which won't really charge any money.